 Independent councillor William H. Walsh agreed that the CCA's two-year record will be the issue, but called those years "a lot of glitz and no substance."
 The Independents are neighbourhood-based candidates who favor development and draw support from longtime Cambridge residents.

 Over the two years, the CCA has appointed police commissioner Perry Anderson to reform the department, introduced a controversial rent-control reform package, passed a parking freeze in downtown Cambridge to control traffic and pollution and set a progressive tone for the council with actions such as encouraging restaurants to sell "affordable" condoms.

 Cambridge observers generally agree, however, that this year's election will not be as fiery as the last.

-In comparison, only 23,000 residents voted in 1987, and many observers and candidates, citing a lack of controversial issues and the fact that all nine incumbents are seeking to win their year.
+In comparison, only 23,000 residents voted in 1987, and many observers and candidates, citing a lack of controversial issues and the fact that all nine incumbents are seeking to win their seats again, are predicting a similar turnout this year.

 Cambridge is the only municipality in the U.S. to elect its councillors through proportional representation, a complicated system which helps minority and fringe factions win seats and virtually guarantees that incumbents return.
 In 1987, all nine incumbents were reelected.

 But observers say that, without any real issue to define the election, the seats will be won or lost through traditional door-knocking and baby-kissing.